DEPARTMENT OF MILITARY SCIENCE

 5. Physical training (PT) is required for all contracted cadets.

 Professional Military Education Requirements Necessary for Commissioning

-In addition to completion of Military Science degree requirements and the Leaders Development and Assessment Course, a student must demonstrate proficiency in Military History by completing one of the following recommended courses: Military History, American History I, American History II, War in American Society, Civil War and Reconstruction, 20th Century Europe, Modern Germany, or Modern United States.
+In addition to completion of Military Science degree requirements and the Cadet Leadership Course (CLC), a student must demonstrate proficiency in Military History by completing one of the following recommended courses: Military History, American History I, American History II, War in American Society, Civil War and Reconstruction, 20th Century Europe, Modern Germany, or Modern United States.
 Alternate courses with the permission of Professor of Military Science.